greghanton/simplifi-hq-oauth-api/OAUTH_MODERNISATION_PLAN.md

 2. **OAuth-API** trims smoke tests from "both envelopes" to "new envelope only"
 3. **OAuth-API** removes the feature-detection branches in `nextPage()` / `errors()` added in Stage 1 — paths now assume `meta`/`links` and Laravel error shape
 4. **Tag `1.2.0`** (additive removal of fallback paths is technically backwards-compatible since the paths only fire on old responses that no longer exist) **or `2.0.0`** if you want to signal the contract change explicitly.
 Recommendation: `2.0.0` for clarity, given the smoke tests change shape
-5. **API removes** the Accept-header gate and deletes Transformer classes
+5. **API removes** the Accept-header gate and the legacy `paginator` shape. **Transformer classes stay** — per the API plan's Stage 1 decision, Transformers produce response bodies under the new envelope and are not part of the legacy retirement scope
 6. **GUI bumps pin** to `^2.0` (or `^1.2`) in a coordinated PR

 - [ ] **Trim Pest fixtures** to new envelope only